TPRS Method: How to tell Great Stories Using TPR Storytelling Strategies

 (I give students the new vocabulary with English next to it.
 That is the only time they will see or hear English.)
 Then, act out the vocabulary until you are sure they know it.
 First, do the actions with them, then say the words out of order.

 If you do not have illustrations, begin by telling the story with student volunteers.
-Make sure to useprops.
-It makes the story-telling more interesting.
+Make sure to use props.
+It makes the storytelling more interesting.

-Begin with yes / no. Purposely make mistakes and have students correct you.
-Progress to either / or and finish the sentence.
 Finally, ask, “who, what, where” type of questions.
 The purpose is to recycle the vocabulary as often as you can.

-#Strategy 2: MORE OPTIONS FOR RECYCLING VOCABULARY
+STRATEGY 2: MORE OPTIONS FOR RECYCLING VOCABULARY